razorpay/razorpay-whmcs/README.md

 2. Download the zip of this repo.
 3. Upload the contents of the repo to your WHMCS Installation directory (content of module folder goes in module folder).

+## Branches

+ - Use the `master` branch if you are on WHMCS 6
+ - Use the `whmcs-5` branch if you are on WHMCS 5

 ## Configuration

-1. Log into WHMCS as administrator (http://cscart_installation/admin).
+1. Log into WHMCS as administrator (http://whmcs_installation/admin).
 2. Navigate to Setup->Payments->Payment Gateways.
 3. Choose Razorpay in the Activate dropdown and Activate it
 4. Fill the Key Id and Key Secret.